 Recommendations for prospective fish processing investors.

 Kessy Juma is the founder of Miamia Trading Company (miamiatz).
 He is a Techpreneur with roots in accountancy.
-He believes that any business is good as long it caters the right market using the right strategy.
+He believes that any business is good as long as it caters to the right market using the right strategy. |